tdm-project/tdm-wrf/examples/examples.rst

 The expected operation sequence is the following.
 The script `scripts/prepare_input.sh` will do all the following data preparation steps.

  #.
-Prepare the run configuration file
+Prepare the run configuration file, note that it expected that it will be
+    possible to recover appropriate global simulation boundary conditions from, say, NOAA for the date requested.

     .. code-block:: bash
        $ cat param/run.cfg